 Shark diving and adventure tourism is a growing business globally.
 In 2013 a study indicated that globally, around 590,000 shark watchers spent $314 million per year, directly supporting 10,000 jobs.
-By comparison, the landed value of global shark fisheries is on the decline and valued at around $630 million.* The same study projected a doubling of that income by 2033.
+By comparison, the landed value of global shark fisheries is on the decline and valued at around $630 million.* Now approaching a 1 billion dollar industry, the same study projected a doubling of that income by 2033.

 Shark tourism income not only benefits shark diving operators but also many other services in the local economy.
 Increased tourism in locations for shark diving like the Philippines, Palau and French Polynesia reduces shark fishing and stimulates the development of the region.
 Shark diving also generates revenue for the government and provides an incentive to protect their shark populations.